Vorlesungen über Zahlentheorie: Contents

 Chapters 1 to 4 cover similar ground to Gauss' Disquisitiones Arithmeticae, and Dedekind added footnotes which specifically cross-reference the relevant sections of the Disquisitiones.
-These chapters can be thought of as a summary of existing knowledge, although Dirichlet simplifies Gauss' presentation, and introduces his own proofs in some places.
+These chapters can be thought of as a summary of existing knowledge, although Dirichlet simplifies Gauss's presentation, and introduces his own proofs in some places.

 Chapter 5 contains Dirichlet's derivation of the class number formula for real and imaginary quadratic fields.
 Although other mathematicians had conjectured similar formulae, Dirichlet gave the first rigorous proof.

 Supplement VI contains Dirichlet's proof that an arithmetic progression of the form a+nd where a and d are coprime contains an infinite number of primes.

 Importance

 The Vorlesungen can be seen as a watershed between the classical number theory of Fermat, Jacobi and Gauss, and the modern number theory of Dedekind, Riemann and Hilbert.
 Dirichlet does not explicitly recognise the concept of the group that is central to modern algebra, but many of his proofs show an implicit understanding of group theory.

 The Vorlesungen contains two key results in number theory which were first proved by Dirichlet.
 The first of these is the class number formulae for binary quadratic forms.
 The second is a proof that arithmetic progressions contains an infinite number of primes (known as Dirichlet's theorem); this proof introduces Dirichlet L-series.
 These results are important milestones in the development of analytic number theory.